guillermooo/sublime-undocs/source/reference/color_schemes.rst

 All color scheme files share
 the same top-level structure.

-Colors can be express in the
+Colors can be expressed in the following formats:
-following formats:

 - ``#RRGGBB``